junweihsu/TRACE/README.md

 - Guest molecule occupancy analysis for each cage.

 This tool was developed as part of an academic study on hydrate formation dynamics.
 For more information, please refer to the upcoming publication [reference pending].

+## Usage

+### 1. Clone the repository

+git clone https://github.com/qwe88866/TRACE.git /path/to/TRACE

+Replace `/path/to/TRACE` with the actual path where you cloned the repository.

+### 2. Compile the program

+Compile TRACE using `g++` with OpenMP support:

+g++ -fopenmp /path/to/TRACE/TRACE.cpp -o /path/to/TRACE/TRACE.exe

+### 3. Run TRACE

+cd /path/to/TRACE/example

+TRACE automatically adjusts computation based on the input files provided.
+Some example usages:

+- Compute only water cages:

+/path/to/TRACE/TRACE.exe -w example_H2O.gro

+- Compute cages for water and guest molecules:

+/path/to/TRACE/TRACE.exe -w example_H2O.gro -g example_guest.gro

+- Compute cages for water, urea additives, and guests:

+/path/to/TRACE/TRACE.exe -w example_H2O.gro -g example_guest.gro -a example_urea.gro -h hbond_urea.txt

+Note: When calculating additive-coordinated cages, a valid hydrogen bond definition file conforming to our specifications must be provided.
+The format and details of this file will be discussed in the "Command Line Options" section.

+Note: Water, guest molecules, and additives must be provided as separate `.gro` files.
+You can use GROMACS' `gmx_mpi make_ndx` tool to create these separate index groups from your full system trajectory.